 But I got to know the private Adelson a little bit and those interactions revealed a man with a moral clarity and conviction that is painfully absent in virtually every image-obsessed weak-sister CEO on today’s global business playing field.

 Sheldon Adelson was a man who knew what he believed.
 He believed the Jewish people have a right to survive, and that they required a single tiny, safe place to have a shot at doing so.
-One of the things I admire most about him was his refusal to play at the both-sidesism that infects thoughtful Jews who don’t want to support Israel forcefully.
+One of the things I admire most about him was his refusal to play at the both-sidesism that infects thoughtful Jews who don’t support Israel forcefully.

 Adelson was also, of course, a megadonor to Republican causes and candidates, and let’s not pretend that those dollars didn’t ensure a larger megaphone and access to politicians.